On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

-\begin{proof} Assume that there is an improving $k$-improv-move for $\widetilde{T}$ and $\widetilde{T'}$ is the result after performing it.
-Consider $\widetilde{T'}\triangle \widetilde{T}$, it can be decomposed into edge-disjoint alternating cycles and paths.
+In this subsection, we prove the $k$-improv-optimality of $\widetilde{T}$.
+Assume that there is an improving $k$-improv-move for $\widetilde{T}$ and $\widetilde{T'}$ is the result after performing it.
+The $k$-improv-move can be decomposed into edge-disjoint alternating cycles and paths.
 We choose such a decomposition that contains a minimal number of alternating paths, i.e.\ we cannot merge two alternating paths to a longer alternating path.
-We distinguish four types of alternating cycles and paths: \begin{enumerate} \item Alternating cycles. \item Alternating paths starting and ending with non-tour edges. \item Alternating paths starting and ending with exactly one tour edge and one non-tour edge. \item Alternating paths starting and ending with tour edges. \end{enumerate}

-First, we show that there are no alternating cycles.
-Assume that there is an alternating cycle.
-Note that the tour edges of $\widetilde{T}$ do not connect two copies of $S$.
-Therefore, if there is a cycle visiting at least two copies of $S$, its non-tour edges have to form a cycle in $G_1$.
-Since $G_1$ has girth at least $g$ it has to contain at least $g>k$ non-tour edges, contradiction.
-Now, assume that the cycle only visits one copy of $S$.
-Since we chose a decomposition of alternating paths and cycles that is edge-disjoint and every edge is contained in $\widetilde{T}$ at most once, we cannot add an edge that is already in $\widetilde{T}$ in an alternating path or cycle.
-As the edges $\{w_0,w_4\}$ and $\{w_5,w_9\}$ are the only edges with cost 1 in $S$ that are not contained in $\widetilde{T}$, they have to be the non-tour edges of the alternating cycle.
-But then the edge $\{w_0,w_9\}$ is not in $\widetilde{T}$ and cannot be a tour edge, contradiction.
+\begin{lemma} There are no alternating cycles.
+Moreover, any augmenting path does not visit any block twice. \end{lemma} \begin{proof} Suppose there exists an alternating cycle.
+If this cycle traverses at least two blocks, it would imply the existence of a cycle in $G$ with at most $2k<g$ edges, contradicting the girth of $G$.
+Likewise, any augmenting path does not revisit any block.
+Now, assume that the cycle only visits one block.
+Since we chose a decomposition of alternating paths and cycles that is edge-disjoint, the alternating cycle cannot add an edge that is already in $\widetilde{T}$.
+As the edges $\{w_0,w_4\}$ and $\{w_5,w_9\}$ are the only edges with cost 1 in the block that are not contained in $\widetilde{T}$, they have to be the non-tour edges of the alternating cycle.
+But then, the edges $\{w_0,w_9\}$ and $\{w_4,w_5\}$ or $\{w_0,w_5\}$ and $\{w_4,w_9\}$ have to be tour edges of the alternating cycle.
+Both cases are impossible because at least one edge has a cost of 2 and cannot be a tour edge of the alternating cycle. \end{proof}

-With the same argument as above we can show that any augmenting path does not visit any copy of $S$ twice.
-We will need this property later.

-Alternating paths starting and ending with non-tour edges increase the number of edges in the 2-matching by one.
-Moreover, to maintain the property that every vertex in $\widetilde{T'}$ has degree 1 or 2, they have to start and end at a vertex with degree 1 in $T$, i.e.\ in $w_0$ or $w_9$ in a copy of $S$.
-Since the decomposition we chose is edge-disjoint, there is only one possibility for such a path, namely the path $(w_0,w_4,w_5,w_9)$ in one copy of $S$.
-Note that each of such paths produces two cycles in that copy of $S$ by adding the edges $\{w_0,w_4\}$ and $\{w_5,w_9\}$.
-We call alternating paths of this type \emph{cycle-creating}.
+Whenever an alternating path can be decomposed into $p_1, p=(w_{0},w_{4},w_{5},w_{9}),p_2$, where $p_1$ and $p_2$ (possibly empty) are subpaths and the vertices of $p$ belong to a single block, we split this alternating path into three alternating paths: $p_1$, $p$ and $p_2$.
+Since augmenting $p$ creates two cycles within that block by adding the edges $\{w_0,w_4\}$ and $\{w_5,w_9\}$ and removing $\{w_4, w_5\}$, we refer to $p$ as \emph{cycle-creating}.